-Three-dimensional printers may be years away from spitting out the finished goods consumers buy at their nearby big-box retailers, but industry experts believe that they're
+Three-dimensional printers may be years away from spitting out the finished goods consumers buy at their nearby big-box retailers, but industry experts believe that they're already transforming the way those products are designed.

 From shoes to cars to tools, the impact of 3-D printing technology is clear: It's enabling manufacturers to design products that are closer to matching consumer desires, and they're doing so faster than ever.
 This 21st-century type of rapid prototyping has taken hold in a variety of product categories as companies look to cut costs, innovate and collaborate more effectively, and better respond to fast-changing tastes and needs.